nebulas-star/SFD_Muxer/Readme.md

 2. What is Dobly Digital AIX？

-    Dobly Digital AIX is a tupe of CRI AIX file 。CRI AIX file is a type of Audio containers for multichannel adx.
+    Dobly Digital AIX is a type of CRI AIX file 。CRI AIX file is a type of Audio containers for multichannel adx.

     Dobly Digital AIX need conformed to constraint conditions below：